wef216/wef216.github.io/_pages/about.md

 I am advised by Professor <a href = "https://scholar.google.com/citations?user=LqsHmsQAAAAJ&hl=en" target="_blank"> Shin-Yi Chou </a> from Lehigh University and Professor <a href = "http://edison.pcbi.upenn.edu/~lswang/" target="_blank"> Li-San Wang </a> from the University of Pennsylvania.

-### New Developments
+### New Updates:
-* June '13 - **New** NBER working paper [No. 30139] sutyding [how COVID vaccine campagin affects medical treatment utilization]("https://www.nber.org/papers/w30139").
+* June '13 - **New** NBER working paper [No. 30139] sutyding [how COVID vaccine campagin affects medical treatment utilization](https://www.nber.org/papers/w30139).
 My coauthor Erkmen Aslim will present it at the fifth virtual conference of the “COVID-19 and Health Outcomes” on June 24, 2022.
-* May '18 - I am a fellow at Leonard Instutite of Health Economics ([LDI]("https://ldi.upenn.edu/")) at University of Pennsylvania.
+* May '18 - I am a fellow at Leonard Instutite of Health Economics ([LDI](https://ldi.upenn.edu/)) at University of Pennsylvania.

 ### Contact information